Cork Emergency Departments

 - Dizziness or lightheadedness

-- Headaches, blurry or tunnel vision
+- Headache, blurry or tunnel vision

 - Feeling vague or muddled

-- Feeling nauseous, or hot and clammy
+- Feeling nauseous, hot or clammy

 - Weakness or fatigue

-When might it happen?
+When might symptoms happen

 - When standing or sitting up suddenly